 Thanks in Winter is about the Welsh cultural legacy that continues to be passed down to other poets, despite the harsh and forbidding climate which seems to prevail.
-Upon the death of a friend or family member, the narrator visits the grave of a fourteenth century Welsh poet and reflects on his cultural and linguistic heritage.
-Despite the persistence of winter and the decline of Welsh language and literature, the poet gives thanks that he is able to be a part of the literary tradition, and asserts his continuity with long dead Welsh poets of the distant past.
+Upon the death of fellow poet T S Eliot, the narrator visits the grave of a fourteenth-century Welsh poet and reflects on his cultural and linguistic heritage. and compares the two.
+Despite the persistence of winter and the decline of Welsh language and literature, the poet gives thanks that he is able to be a part of the literary tradition, and asserts his continuity with long-dead Welsh poets of the distant past.

 The identity of “Eliot,” mentioned in the first line, is unclear.
-Most likely Eliot is a family member of the narrator of the poem.
+Most likely Eliot is a reference to the poet T S Eliot.
 On the day of Eliot’s death, the narrator stood “by Dafydd’s grave in Ystrad Fflur.”
-“Dafydd” refers to Dafydd ap Gwilym, a fourteenth century poet, who was the first to popularize the metre known as “cywydd.”
-Cywydd metre consists of rhyming couplets, with each line being seven syllables.
+“Dafydd” refers to Dafydd ap Gwilym, a fourteenth-century poet, who was the first to popularize the meter known as “cywydd.”
+Cywydd meter consists of rhyming couplets, with each line being seven syllables.
 One of the lines of the couplet must finish with a stressed line, while the other line must finish as unstressed.
 The rhyme does not have to be consistent from one couplet to the next.
-It should be noted that Webb does not use this metre in Thanks in Winter; he is merely establishing continuity with a long line of inventive Welsh poets.
+It should be noted that Webb does not use this meter in Thanks in Winter; he is merely establishing continuity with a long line of inventive Welsh poets.

 The grave he visits is in “Ystrad Fflur,” which is an abbey in Strata Florida, Ceredigion, Wales.
 The narrator mentions that it was “the depth of winter, / A day for an old man to die.”
 Winter is the season traditionally associated with death, and Webb continues to evoke notes of death in the next few lines.
 He refers to “the dark memorial stone,” a phrase that echoes the finality of death.
 The memorial stone is “chiselled in marble of Latin,” as well as the “old language,” which is done in “soft intricate gold.”
 The narrator clearly values the “soft” and “gold” properties of the “old language,” Welsh, over the cold, dead marble of Latin.
 The reference to Latin also reminds the reader of death, as Latin is almost invariably referred to as a “dead language.”